-- A. New eligible employees will be enrolled in the health plan of their selection effective the first day of the month following the first thirty (30) days of employment.
-Eligible full-time employees failing to elect a plan will be enrolled in the Wellwise Choice PPO Health Plan, employee only.
-Eligible part-time employees failing to elect a plan will be enrolled in the Sharewell Choice PPO Health Plan, employee only.
+A. New eligible employees will be enrolled in the health plan of their selection effective the first day of the month following the first thirty (30) days of employment.
+Eligible full-time employees failing to elect a plan or failing to properly opt-out of enrolling in a County health plan, as described in Section 1, will be enrolled in the Wellwise Choice PPO Health Plan, employee only.
+Eligible part-time employees failing to elect a plan or failing to properly opt-out of enrolling in a County health plan as described in Section 1, will be enrolled in the Sharewell Choice PPO Health Plan, employee only.
 Employees who go out on leave of absence prior to satisfying the waiting period for coverage shall not be eligible for coverage until returning to work unless required by state/federal law.
-Upon return to work, coverage will become effective the first day of the month following thirty (30) days from the date of return unless otherwise required by state/federal law. - B. Terminated employees will be continued with coverage in all health plans until the last day of the calendar month in which they terminate.
-Terminated employees may be eligible for continuation of health insurance as required by the Consolidated Omnibus Budget Reconciliation Act (COBRA) and/or by other state/federal law.
+Upon return to work, coverage will become effective the first day of the month following thirty (30) days from the date of return unless otherwise required by state/federal law.